maheratashfaraz/aircall/README.md

 ### API issues

-Two of the APIs didn't work as expected, however for the sake of implmenetaion, they are considered to be working correctly:
+Two of the APIs didn't work as expected, however for the sake of implementation, they are considered to be working correctly:

 - /calls/:id/archive: